ajayseeker/C-implementation-of-a-neural-network-/README.md

 # C++ implementation of a neural network with two fully connected layers.
 Trained on MNIST images.
-Folder train-images and test images must contain the training and testing data. label.txt and test-label.txt contains the train and test labels.
+Folder train-images and test images must contain the training and testing images of MNIST dataset. label.txt and test-label.txt contains the train and test labels.